University of Bolton, Deane Road, Bolton. BL3 5AB

 27/06/2024

-Mental health is a crucial part of overall wellbeing, particularly for university students.
+Mental health is a crucial part of overall wellbeing - particularly for university students like you.
 It’s not something you can leave off to one side and deal with when it becomes a problem.
 The best approach is always addressing mental health proactively and trying to improve your base wellness both physically and mentally.

-Whether you’re studying to be a psychologist specifically or you just want some tips to enjoy your experience at the University of Bolton, today we’ll look at “What are 5 ways to improve mental health?”.
+Whether you’re studying to be a psychologist specifically or you just want some tips to smooth your journey at the University of Bolton, today we’ll look at “What are 5 ways to improve mental health?”
+And we’ll make them super-easy to implement right now, so there’s no reason to put off your wellness.

-These simple ideas can improve your wellbeing dramatically, so why not make space for one or two in your schedule?
+These simple ideas can improve your wellbeing dramatically, so why not make space for one or two in your schedule today?

 Even if you’re more introverted, getting out there and building a strong support network of friends, family and mentors can really enrich your life.
 Having healthy, regular communication with others (outside your studies) adds another element to your existence and fills it with additional opportunities to connect and experience life.
 It’s okay (and healthy) to put boundaries around these relationships, however.
 Don’t let socialising time damage your work or studies.
-Have a look at what’s going on in Bolton and at our own Student Union to see what interests you and make some new friends.
+Have a look at what’s going on in Bolton and at our own Student Union to see where you might get out there and meet some new people.

 3. Try mindfulness